usdaud/algotradinglib.github.io/en/pedia/o/off-exchange_trading.md

 # Off-Exchange Trading

-Off-exchange trading, also known as over-the-counter (OTC) trading, refers to the process of trading financial instruments directly between two parties without the supervision of an exchange.
-Traditionally, this type of trading was prevalent among institutional investors for large block trades or illiquid assets that could not easily be executed on public exchanges.
+Off-exchange trading, also known as [over-the-counter (OTC) trading](../o/over-the-counter_(otc)_trading.md), refers to the process of trading financial instruments directly between two parties without the supervision of an exchange.
+Traditionally, this type of trading was prevalent among institutional investors for [large block trades](../l/large_block_trades.md) or illiquid assets that could not easily be executed on public exchanges.
 In recent years, it has grown to include a wider range of financial products and participants, driven by technological advancements and regulatory changes.
-The main financial instruments traded off-exchange include stocks, bonds, derivatives, and forex.
+The main financial instruments traded off-exchange include stocks, bonds, [derivatives](../d/derivatives.md), and forex.

 ## Key Characteristics of Off-Exchange Trading